Speech Therapy For Right Hemisphere Brain Damage

 1. To Improve Language

-Treatments for the improvement of narrative and conversational skills focus on improving your ability to identify the “big picture” in stories, as well as improving your ability to understand relationship between different words or items.
+For instance, they can help you practice identifying the “big picture” in stories, as well as improving your ability to understand relationship between different words or items.

-Treatments for the improvement of understanding and managing alternate meanings focus on improving your ability to understand nonliteral language and assign multiple meanings to words.
+Your speech therapist will help you focus on improving your ability to understand nonliteral language and assign multiple meanings to words.

 2. To Improve Executive Function